In the Name of Separation: Judaism and Christianity on Trial

 webinar (in French) on 18 February 2021

-On the occasion of the thirteenth edition of the UCSIA–IJS Chair, the French philosopher and musicologist Danielle Cohen-Levinas of Sorbonne Université, will provide the keynote lecture, on the topic of separation.
+On the occasion of the thirteenth edition of the UCSIA–IJS Chair, the French philosopher and musicologist Danielle Cohen-Levinas of Sorbonne Université, gave a keynote lecture, on the topic of separation.

 Judaism and Christianity are Abrahamic religions that share a common text: the Hebrew Bible.
 From the second century onwards, however, this common foundation has undergone, from within Judaism itself, what we call a separation.
 What does separation mean, from a historical, theological, and philosophical point of view?